thisisaditya17/KAYO/README.md

 - Reliable query responses
 - Suitable for academic, research, and professional use

+Documentation link for KAYO: [Documentation](https://docs.google.com/document/d/1yDoQwExPGX44d3oOyRDdck30Ket5GX5nVnifOyqAVz0/edit?tab=t.0)

 ## Prerequisites
 - [Python 3.9+](https://www.python.org/downloads/)
 - [Node.js](https://nodejs.org/)
 - [MongoDB](https://www.mongodb.com/)

+## Note
+Currently, KAYO is not fully functional because the MongoDB server URI has been removed.
+You will need to provide your own MongoDB URI in the `.env` file.

+### MongoDB URI Setup
+1. Create a **.env** file in the project root.
+2. Add your MongoDB URI to the **.env** file as follows:
+    ```bash
+    MONGO_URI="your_mongodb_uri"
+    ```

+Make sure your MongoDB instance is accessible and running properly.

 ## How to Run the Project